 Improved Access to Care

-I have been pursuing answers, calling for accountability, and seeking lasting solutions so that our country’s veterans get the care they deserve from the Department of Veterans Affairs.
-I have done this through supporting legislation that ensures veterans are not denied access to mental healthcare services.
+I have been pursuing answers, calling for accountability, and seeking lasting solutions so that our country’s veterans receive the care that they deserve from the Department of Veterans Affairs (VA).
 I co-sponsored the Expedited Hiring for VA Trained Psychiatrists Act which allows the VA to hire trained psychiatrists that have completed their residency with the Veterans Health Administration.
-I co-sponsored the Puppies Assisting Wounded Servicemembers for Veterans Therapy Act of 2021, which became law.
+I also co-sponsored the Puppies Assisting Wounded Servicemembers for Veterans Therapy Act of 2021, which became law.
 This bill implements a program that uses dog training therapy to help wounded veterans in their recovery.

-Veterans should also be able to make the decision to stay at home while accessing doctor’s appointments including mental health services through telehealth.
-This is why I supported funding in the CARES Act, giving veterans the ability to book and attend appointments entirely online.
+Veterans should be able to make the decision to stay at home while accessing doctor’s appointments including mental health services through telehealth.
+This is why I supported funding the CARES Act, which gives veterans the ability to book and attend appointments entirely online.

 Improved Access to Benefits

 The state of the VA claims process is improving but has a long way to go.
 I have supported Congressional efforts like the VA Appeals and Modernization Act to address the backlog of disability claims that have plagued the system, and I will continue to support the actions and resources needed to resolve this continuing issue.
 Veterans should not be made to wait years before an initial rating decision is made or appeal is decided.